Dennis9990/easyvest/README.md

 ```
 SetPedComponentVariation(GetPlayerPed(-1), 9, 3, 1, 0)
 ```
 -  Change messages.
-You can choose between ShowNotifications or a more simple chat msg.
+You can choose between server notifications or a more simple chat msg.
 ```
 ShowNotification("You put on your vest.")
 ```